Online Physical Computing Workshop - Beginners

 This workshop challenge provides opportunities to learn and practice:

-What will young participants need?
+What will my child need?

-I laptop with a power supply or a desktop computer:
+Kids will need 1 laptop with a power supply or a desktop computer:

 - With either a built-in or external webcam and microphone